soerensen3/pascal3d/readme.md

   * Base Materials with Blinn/Phong Shading
   * Custom Shader Materials with GLSL
   * Node Based Materials using P3D Markdown with GLSL
+* Graphical User Interface
+  * A GUI similar to Lazarus' LCL
+* Bitmap and Native fonts
+  * Signed distance field for Bitmap Fonts
+  * Fonts can be easily converted to Bitmap Fonts
 * Works with OpenGL 2.1+

 # Pascal3D License #